mohsinalimat/BasicTutorialView/README.md

 Files:

     1. Example for ios9:
-        This is a example project.B
+        This is a example project.

     2. BasicTutorialView for Swift2:
         The files for use this template. you must move these files within your project.